The fascinating story of the Marian National Shrine and Our Lady of the Grotto of Mellieħa, in Malta

-One of the oldest traditions is Luke had painted this fresco during his sojourn in Malta, way back in AD 60.
+One of the oldest traditions is that St. Luke painted this fresco during his sojourn in Malta, way back in AD 60.

-In a previous article, I had referred to the Mellieħa Marian National Shrine and its ancient Madonna Icon.
+In a previous article, I had referred to the Mellieħa Marian National Shrine and its ancient Madonna icon.
 Today I shall give a few more details of the Madonna and Child.
-We shall have a glimpse of its millennial history which leaves no doubt that the Marian cult in Malta goes back to the beginning of the Christian Era.
+We shall have a glimpse of its millennial history which leaves no doubt that Marian devotion in Malta goes back to the beginning of the Christian era.
 Our Lady of Mellieħa has a long history shrouded in mystery and tradition.
-One of the oldest traditions is that St Paul’s companion, the Evangelist Luke had painted the fresco during his sojourn in Malta way back in AD 60.
-Another tradition confirms this and relates that in AD 409, a number of Catholic Bishops visited the hallowed Grotto and consecrated it as a Church.
+One of the oldest traditions is that St. Paul’s companion, the Evangelist Luke, painted the fresco during his sojourn in Malta way back in AD 60.
+Another tradition confirms this and relates that in 409, a number of Catholic bishops visited the hallowed Grotto and consecrated it as a church.
 However, the present Icon is of late Siculo-Byzantine origins.
-Probably it was painted during the 13th Century.
-In the following centuries the devotion to the Icon increased greatly.
+Probably it was painted during the 13th century.
+In the following centuries the devotion to the icon increased greatly.

-During his Apostolic visit, exactly 30 years ago, even Pope Saint John Paul II himself prayed devoutly before the Madonna and Child.
-Yes, 30 years from today, on the 26th May 1990, this great Saint visited Malta and the beloved and the beloved Mellieħa Marian Shrine!
-It is also amazing that Monday 18th May, just a few days ago, was his 100th birthday!
+During his Apostolic visit, exactly 30 years ago, even Pope St. John Paul II himself prayed devoutly before the Madonna and Child.
+Yes, 30 years ago today, on May 26, 1990, this great saint visited Malta and the beloved Mellieħa Marian Shrine!
+It is also amazing that Monday, May 18, just a week ago, was his 100th birthday!
 When he visited Malta he had just turned 70.

-The painting’s iconography reflects the Council of Ephesus’ (AD 431) definition of Mary as the Theotokos (God carrier).
+The painting’s iconography reflects the Council of Ephesus’ (431) definition of Mary as the Theotokos (God bearer).
 She carries Jesus in Her arms.
-The tradition of St. Luke being the painter is based on another tradition that the Evangelist had painted Mary in Jerusalem, an icon which was taken to Constantinople during the 5th Century.
+The tradition of St. Luke being the painter is based on another tradition that the Evangelist had painted Mary in Jerusalem, an icon that was taken to Constantinople during the 5th century.
 This icon is widely copied and it has become one of the most common images of Our Lady.
 Yet another tradition identifies Luke’s painting with the Salus Populi Romani in Santa Maria Maggiore.
-A very recent conservation and restoration project, began in 2013, found it badly damaged due to underground dampness and unhospitable environment.
-Serving as a Sanctuary for centuries takes a heavy toll on all works of art.
+A very recent conservation and restoration project, began in 2013, found it badly damaged due to underground dampness and inhospitable environment.
+Serving as a sanctuary for centuries takes a heavy toll on all works of art.
 However, painstaking and elaborate care and professional restoration works gave us back this priceless treasure.

-Thanks to these works amazing secrets of the Holy Icon came to light – the inscription on the left and the right, MAT DEI, an abbreviation for ‘Mother of God’; a flower or star on the Madonna’s forehead representing her eternal virginity.
-Other interesting features, are details of the two halos, such as pearls, standing light and brightness; traces of dark colour on the Infant’s halo when connected form a cross within it.
+Thanks to this work, amazing secrets of the holy icon came to light: the inscription on the left and the right, MAT DEI, an abbreviation for “Mother of God”; a flower or star on the Madonna’s forehead representing her eternal virginity.
+Other interesting features are details of the two halos, such as pearls, standing for light and brightness, and traces of dark color on the Infant’s halo, which when connected form a cross within it.
 This symbol is found in many Byzantine representations of Christ.
-The original colour of the Madonna’s veil had a strong reddish hue—the imperial colour, in fact known as ‘Imperial Purple’, the symbol of Royalty.
-It is typically Byzantine tradition, Mary in all Her Majesty.
-The restoration works revealed that the artist wanted to send a message about the Hodegetria Virgin (She who shows the Way).
-She indicates the Child as the path to Salvation.
+The original color of the Madonna’s veil was a strong reddish hue — the imperial color, in fact known as “imperial purple,” the symbol of royalty.
+It is a typically Byzantine tradition, Mary in all Her Majesty.
+The restoration work revealed that the artist wanted to send a message about the Hodegetria Virgin (She who shows the Way).
+Mary points to the Child as the path to Salvation.

-The following paragraph sums up the series of events and happenings the Grotto and painting experienced, which also shed light on how through time the Icon suffered extensive alterations due to raids, unfavourable environmental conditions, and restoration interventions which were supposed to compensate for the losses in the image.
-I feel that Valentina Lupo and Maria Grazia Zenzani who restored for posterity the Holy Icon deserve our gratitude.
+The following paragraph sums up the series of events and happenings the Grotto and painting experienced, which also shed light on how through time the icon suffered extensive alterations due to raids, unfavorable environmental conditions, and restoration interventions that were supposed to compensate for the losses in the image.
+I feel that Valentina Lupo and Maria Grazia Zenzani, who restored for posterity the holy icon, deserve our gratitude.

+Three significant pastoral visits to the Mellieħa Sanctuary were those of Bishop Senatore De Mello in 1436, when it was classified as one of the 10 parishes of Malta; Bishop Dusina in 1575; and that of Bishop Tommaso Gargallo in 1587, when he found that the holy icon was badly damaged.
+He decided to appoint the Augustinian Friars to cover it with a new icon.
+However, in 1600, the parish was suppressed due to frequent marauding raids by Muslim corsairs.
+In fact, in 1614, the Sanctuary was brutally vandalized during such a raid by Barbary pirates.
+The lower parts of the paintings were severely damaged.
+Before 1644, devotees of the Blessed Virgin funded the restoration of the icon and covered it with a layer of silver riza, leaving visible the faces of Mother and Child.

-Presently, the Holy Icon is one of twenty other National Marian Shrines which form the European Marian Network.
-Also, the Mellieħa Madonna Shrine is a member of the Association Mary Mother of Europe.
+Presently, the Sanctuary of the Holy Icon is one of 20 National Marian Shrines which form the European Marian Network.
+Also, the Mellieħa Madonna Shrine is a member of the Association Mary, Mother of Europe.
 In 2015, the Maltese Episcopal Conference established it as the National Shrine of Our Lady for the diocese of Malta.

 The Madonna of the Grotto of Mellieħa

-Mario de Vasi, a wine merchant from Catania used to visit our Island frequently because of his business.
-He was such a devout votary of the Sanctuary, that he wanted to create another smaller Shrine in Her honour on the same site.
+Mario de Vasi, a wine merchant from Catania, used to visit our island frequently because of his business.
+He was such a devout votary of the Sanctuary that he wanted to create another smaller Shrine in Her honor on the same site.
 Indeed, it is located across the main street from the Church of Our Lady of Victory, adjacent to the Sanctuary of the Madonna of Mellieħa.
-In AD 1644, de Vasi paid for a small sacristy to be hewn out of the rock behind the Sanctuary’s Holy Icon.
-Others maintain that he also paid for a new painting or for the restoration of the fresco on the ceiling, showing God the Father surrounded by a number of bishops, who according to tradition had consecrated the Church in the 5th century AD.
+In 1644, de Vasi paid for a small sacristy to be hewn out of the rock behind the Sanctuary of the Holy Icon.
+Others maintain that he also paid for a new painting or for the restoration of the fresco on the ceiling, showing God the Father surrounded by a number of bishops, who according to tradition had consecrated the church in the 5th century.

-Notarial deeds show us details of a contract signed on Sunday, February 21, 1644 between de Vasi and two master stone masons, who had to carry various works including access to the underground crypt close to the Sanctuary.
+Notarial deeds show us details of a contract signed on Sunday, February 21, 1644 between de Vasi and two master stone masons, who had to carry various works, including access to the underground crypt close to the Sanctuary.
 The style, measurements and number of the steps were written down in detail.
-The Chapel was hewn out as agreed.
-Underground galleries were also dug to finf running water, which was then rerouted in order to run at the feet of the statue of Our Lady.
+The chapel was hewn out as agreed.
+Underground galleries were also dug to find running water, which was then rerouted in order to run at the feet of the statue of Our Lady.
 It soon became known as the Madonna of the Grotto among the scattered communities of farmers tilling the fertile valleys.
 On Sunday July 6, 1617, the farming communities fell victim to marauding raid by North African pirates.
 The Muslim raiders were looking for booty.
 They also attacked the Sanctuary.
-In spite of the brave resistance of the Rector aided by a number of farmers, the Holy Icon suffered severe damage.
-Three stone statues, two of Our Lady and one of Saint Joseph were beheaded and were abandoned in the Crypt as grim reminders of a vicious raid.
+In spite of the brave resistance of the rector, aided by a number of farmers, the holy icon suffered severe damage.
+Three stone statues, two of Our Lady and one of St. Joseph, were beheaded and were abandoned in the crypt as grim reminders of a vicious raid.

+Ancient places of worship in Malta and others scattered on the Christian littoral of the Mediterranean have their origins embellished by various legends.
+The Chapel of the Grotto is no exception.
+Here we have time to refer to three popular legends.
+The first is in the form of a quiz, asking the visitors to count the steps when they are going down and then, to do so again when going up.
+They tell your totals will never match.
+The steps are constructed in such a way that you have to be on your guard.
+If someday you visit the Shrine, try to solve the riddle!
+Another legend narrates: “The white stone Statue of Our Lady with Baby Jesus was taken up to the Sanctuary on three occasions and each time it was found back in its original place in the Grotto.”
+They never moved the statue again.
+The third legend relates how “For some reason or other, a number of young ladies wandered inside the galleries of spring-water and they disappeared without a trace.”

 References: